 The clinic represented a young father who supported his family by painting houses at night.
 In addition to working through the night, he and his wife exercised their son, who had cerebral palsy, during the day.
 The young man made the unfortunate mistake of shoplifting a portable music player, which was to be a gift for his child’s birthday.
 With the help of a student attorney, the client received a favorable disposition – one that allowed him to continue his work and to help his son.

 One local apartment manager has been the focus of several separate complaints by clients who use Section 8 Housing Vouchers to pay rent.
 One client is an elderly woman who was temporarily living with her adult daughter while she (the client) recovered from an extended illness.
 Because her lease prohibited leaving her unit vacant, she notified the manager where she was staying temporarily.
 She also made sure to continue paying rent.
 Nevertheless, the manager filed an eviction action.
 To date, three students have challenged the manger’s efforts to unjustifiably evict our clients; two of these actions have been successful, and one case is still pending.

 On average, the Student Law Office litigates 125 cases a year.
-We accept approximately 75 student attorneys each semester for positions in the Civil Litigation, Civil Rights, and Community Economic Development, Criminal Defense, Environmental Law, and Mediation & Arbitration Clinics.
+We accept approximately 60 student attorneys each semester for positions in the Civil Litigation, Civil Rights, and Community Economic Development, Criminal Defense, and Environmental Law Clinics.